OndrejValla/TALENTED-PEOPLE/README.md

 | Expected Result |
 |-----------------|
 Users are adding up to three additional image URLs.
-These images are displayed underneath the profile image.
+These images are displayed underneath the profile image in photographer.html and model.html.

 | Actual Result |
 |---------------|